Toronto Police launch task force to send guns from Toronto to Ukraine - The Beaverton

 “We are all very excited for the support we’re already receiving through the task force,” said one Ukrainian soldier over the phone.
 “Up until now it’s always been the same old boring military issue semi-automatic rifles.
 Now we have all kinds of exciting options to choose from.
 We’ve got uzis, sawed off shot-guns with handles made from tape, fully automatic glocks with extended clips, we even got sent a bunch of home-made silencers made from pop bottles, I didn’t even know you could do that!”

-To off the Task Force, Toronto Police also announced they would be re-launching carding, the controversial practice of randomly targeting and gathering information on racialized community members with little to no probable cause, saying bringing back the practice “was for the good of um….what is this for again?
+To kick off the Task Force, Toronto Police also announced they would be re-launching carding, the controversial practice of randomly targeting and gathering information on racialized community members with little to no probable cause, saying bringing back the practice “was for the good of um….what is this for again?
 Oh yeah, Ukraine.
 It’s for the good of Ukraine.
 Yah that’s it.”